msbx5420-class/msbx5420-class.github.io/project.md

 > Grades on Canvas will be 10 pts, 20 pts, 30 pts and 40 pts for each of the component, respectively.
 Then the total will be converted as 40% of final grade.

 * ***<u>Project Proposal (4%):</u>*** Please be concise on your proposal within one-page. <u>Contents exceeding one-page will not be graded.</u>
 * ***<u>Project Presentation (8%):</u>*** Presentation will be 15 mins for each group, including Q&A session.
-For either live or pre-recorded presentation, make you all of your team members have engagement in the presentation.
+For either live or pre-recorded presentation, make sure all of your team members have engagement in the presentation.
 * ***<u>Project Implementation (12%):</u>*** Your implementation (analysis and code) will take 8%, while the deployment of your application on the cluster will take 4%.
 * ***<u>Project Report (16%):</u>*** Your final report should include the following components:
   * Abstract / summary of your report